Skip to content

 CT Parameters

-The following CT scan radiographic parameters have been optimized in order to provide appropriate inputs to the StratX® Lung Analysis Platform.
+The following CT scan radiographic parameters have been optimized in order to provide appropriate input to generate a StratX® Lung Analysis Report.

 In order to produce quality output parameters displayed in the StratX Report, it is recommended to adhere as closely as possible to the ideal parameters.
 If a scan can’t be obtained with the ideal parameters, we have specified acceptable scan parameters on pages 3 and 4.
 Significant deviation from these parameters may result in reduced accuracy or an inability to analyze the CT scan.